Agent Communications Language

 Generative AI based agent communication protocols such as NLIP do not require a shared ontology among communicating agents.
 In its stead, they use generative AI models to translate natural language text, images, videos or other modalities of data into a local ontology.
 This provides for hot-extensibility where the same protocol can be used for multiple communication needs, and simplifies version control since different agents can use different versions of a shared ontology.

 NLIP has been designed with security considerations in mind.
-The specification and standardization of NLIP is happening in Ecma Technical Community 56.
+The specification and standards comprising NLIP are developed and maintained by Ecma Technical Community 56.